jsm28/matholymp-py/docs/document-generation.rst

    mo-document-generate invitation-letter *number*

-To generate invitation letters for all participants:
+To generate invitation letters for all participants (who are, or might be, attending in person):

    mo-document-generate invitation-letter all